Moduli of polarised manifolds via canonical K\"ahler metrics: Introduction

 \subsection{Moduli of K-polystable varieties}

-The Yau-Tian-Donadson conjecture, predicting that K-polystability is equivalent to the existence of a cscK metric, would imply that we have constructed a moduli space of smooth K-polystable polarised varieties.
-While it is far beyond the capabilities of the current techniques to construct a moduli space of K-polystable varieties \emph{algebraically} in general, this has been achieved in three important cases.
+A solution to the Yau--Tian--Donadson conjecture, predicting that K-polystability is equivalent to the existence of a cscK metric, would imply that we have constructed a moduli space of smooth K-polystable polarised varieties as a complex space.
+While the techniques in the present work say little about this algebraic problem (and in particular our construction produces a moduli space as a complex space rather than an algebraic space), we mention that such moduli constructions have been achieved in three important cases.

-The first is in the case that the polarisation $L=K_X$ is the canonical class.
-Then K-stability of canonically polarised varieties is equivalent to the variety having so-called semi-log canonical singularities through work of Odaka \cite{YO2,YO3}, and the construction of the corresponding moduli space (called the KSBA moduli space) is one of the major successes of the minimal model program \cite{jk-moduli-survey}, generalising the moduli space of curves $\M_g$.
-We note that (even mildly singular) canonically polarised varieties admit K\"ahler-Einstein metrics, which are therefore cscK when the variety is smooth \cite{BG,STY2,TA}.
-Similarly, Schumacher and Viehweg have constructed a moduli space of smooth polarised Calabi-Yau manifolds \cite{GSchum,EV}, which by Odaka \cite{YO2} are all K-stable and which by Yau's solution of the Calabi conjecture admit K\"ahler-Einstein metrics \cite{STY2}.
+The first is in the case that the polarisation (i.e. ample line bundle) $L=K_X$ is the canonical class.
+Then K-stability of canonically polarised varieties is equivalent to the variety having so-called semi-log canonical singularities through work of Odaka \cite{YO2,YO3}, and the construction of the corresponding moduli space (called the KSBA moduli space) is one of the major successes of the minimal model program \cite{jk-moduli-survey}, generalising the moduli space of curves $\overline{\M_g}$.
+We note that (even mildly singular) canonically polarised varieties admit K\"ahler--Einstein metrics, which are therefore cscK when the variety is smooth \cite{BG,STY2,TA}.
+Similarly, Schumacher and Viehweg have constructed a moduli space of smooth polarised Calabi--Yau manifolds \cite{GSchum,EV}, which by Odaka \cite{YO2} are all K-stable and which by Yau's solution of the Calabi conjecture admit K\"ahler--Einstein metrics \cite{STY2}.
 Thus the classical moduli spaces are all moduli of K-stable varieties, and our Theorem \ref{mainthm} gives another construction of these spaces.